-The JQSA (Jewish Queer Straight Alliance) is the first community-wide youth group in Los Angeles and the Valley for all Lesbian, Gay, Bisexual, Transgender, Queer, Questionng, and ally Jewish teens, 13-18.
+Introduced in 2014, the Teen JQSA (Jewish Queer Straight Alliance) is the first community-wide youth group in Los Angeles and the San Fernando Valley for all Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, and ally Jewish teens, ages 13-18.

 What will members get out of the program?

-Members of the JQSA will not only have their own space to socialize with other teens from the LGBTQ and ally community, but build an activist tool-kit to combat bullying and intolerance in and outside of the Jewish community.
+Members of the Teen JQSA will have their own space to socialize with other teens from the LGBTQ and ally community and build an activist toolkit to combat bullying and intolerance in and outside of the Jewish community.

-Each meeting will center around a different subject or theme, giving members the opportunity to explore LGBTQ topics within a Jewish context.
+Each meeting addresses a different subject or theme, giving members the opportunity to explore LGBTQ topics within a Jewish context.
 Speakers such as rabbis, educators, and community leaders from the Los Angeles LGBTQ community will be invited to engage members in Jewish education as well as their personal stories.

 Such topics include: what it means to be a good ally to the LGBTQ community, debunking homophobic myths and stereotypes, the evolving structure of Jewish families, inclusion of transgender people in the Jewish community, the wide spectrum of gender, the LGBTQIA alphabet soup, how other world religions respond to the LGBTQ community, and more!

-The JQSA is now a part of two major geographical areas: The Westside of Los Angeles, and the San Fernando Valley.
+The Teen JQSA now serves two major geographical areas: the Westside of Los Angeles, and the San Fernando Valley.